-small modular reactors ... are the wave of the future and are essential in the fight against climate change," said they were not asked for report co-author David Schlissel said.
+"The nuclear industry ditional nuclear power plant. has been claiming that small modular reactors ... are the wave of the future and are essential in the fight against climate change," said they were not asked for report co-author David Schlissel said.
 "Based on the industry's long history of overpromising and underproducing in terms of providing low-cost power, we believe that these claims must be viewed carefully and cautiously."

-LaVarr Webb, spokesperson for the Utah energy cooperative, said the report omitted important facts, including the federal government's strong support frames and even fails to unfor the project.
+LaVarr Webb, spokesperson for the Utah energy cooperative, said the report omitted important facts, including the federal govfor the project.
 The Energy Department approved a cost-sharing arrangement in 2020 that could provide up to \$1.4 billion.
-The plans called for 12 reactors, but the cooperative said last pects more designs to be year that it needs only six.
+The plans called for 12 reactors, but the cooperative said last members are very support- countries.